 Associate of Applied Science in Welding Technology

 Students receive in-depth instruction in design and theory as well as the use of welding equipment and welding techniques.
-Course topics include shop safety, metal identification, fabrication, oxygen fuel gas welding, shielded metal arc welding, gas tungsten arc welding and gas metal arc welding.
+Course topics include shop safety, metal identification, fabrication, oxygen-fuel gas welding, shielded metal arc welding, gas tungsten arc welding and gas metal arc welding.
 Certificates in this field are also available.

 Henry Ford College

-Henry Ford College is another 2-year public school with trade programs.
-In addition to many associate's degree programs, the school's Skilled Trades and Apprenticeship Division offers training programs leading to certificates of completion.
+Henry Ford College is another public school with trade programs.
+In addition to many associate's degree programs, the school offers training programs leading to certificates of completion.
 The following are some of the options.

 Associate in Applied Science in Architecture and Construction Technology